KindaSwiss/gulp-sublime/README.md

 - Scrolls to the line where the error occured if the file is open
 - Shows a gutter icon next to the line where the error occured
 - Shows a popup message (ST3 version must be greater than 3083)
-- Shows the results from JSHint that will display in the format of a "Find in Files" tab
+- Shows the results from JSHint that will display in the format of a "Find in Files" tab.

 __Note:__  The `scroll to error` and `gutter icon` features do not work with Sass entry files (non partials).